code-dot-org/browser/README.md

 - Windows: to sign Windows builds, obtain the appropriate Authenticode p12 file and the password, and set the following environment variables on the command line (assuming you're using OS X or Linux):
   - `export WIN_CSC_LINK=/SecretsDirectory/codeorg-authenticode.p12`
   - `export WIN_CSC_KEY_PASSWORD=secret_password`

+## MSI Installer (for networked Windows installs)

+- First time setup:
+  - Copy the `codeorg-authenticode.p12` Windows code signing file into the `browser/config` directory
+- Make sure Docker is running on your computer (https://docs.docker.com/docker-for-mac/install/ for OS X, should show up in your toolbar as running when you’re ready)
+- Pull the `msi-installer` branch from this repo, merge desired changes in from master, and bump to the correct version number
+- run `yarn msi-docker-build`
+- The build will appear on the local machine in dist
+- Copy to the S3 bucket (requires AWS CLI and Code.org credentials): `aws s3 cp ./dist/<filename>.msi s3://downloads.code/org/maker/`

 ## Options
 The following environment variables are available to help with local development: